 Sinus Lift Can Provide a Solid Base for Dental Implants

 Ahealthy jawbone is key to the longevity and stability of your dental implants.
 When there is ample bone density and spacing, the implants will integrate smoothly with surrounding tissues.
 However, if your sinus cavity is too low or you have been told that you lack sufficient jawbone tissue to support implants, oral surgery such as a sinus lift or sinus augmentation can address the issue and restore your eligibility for receiving dental implants.
 It is estimated that 20 percent of patients who desire an implant-supported restoration to replace their missing teeth must first undergo a sinus lift.
-Dr. Wade Peers can perform this procedure at his Park City, UT, practice for patients who have insufficient jawbone tissue in their upper jawbone as a result of extensive or prolonged tooth loss.
+Dr. Lifferth can perform this procedure at his Park City, UT, practice for patients who have insufficient jawbone tissue in their upper jawbone as a result of extensive or prolonged tooth loss.

 What is a Sinus Lift?